craftsdatwit/AutonomousRobot_Navigation_Platform/Warehouse Files/README.txt

 HOW TO INSTALL THESE FILES
- After cloning the turtlebot 3 repo: https://automaticaddison.com/how-to-launch-the-turtlebot3-simulation-with-ros/
+ After following the root readme.

 1.)
 The warehouse.world file must go in the ~/catkin_ws/src/turtlebot3_simulations/turtlebot3_gazebo/worlds folder